 Kerry Charles is a weeknight anchor for NBC4.
 He joined the station after working as an anchor/reporter in Atlanta.
-Prior to that, he spent seven years as a morning anchor in Greensboro, N.C.
-Kerry has also worked as a reporter and/or producer in Shreveport, LA, Cincinnati, and here in Columbus.
+Before that, he spent seven years as a morning news anchor in Greensboro, North Carolina.
+Kerry began his on-air career in Shreveport, Louisiana.
+Additionally, Kerry worked as a newscast producer at stations in Columbus and Cincinnati.

 Central Ohio is home for Kerry.
-He attended Columbus City Schools, and graduated from Linden-McKinley High School.
-He went on to earn a communication degree from the University of Cincinnati.
+He attended Columbus City Schools and graduated from Linden-McKinley High School.
+Kerry studied communication at the University of Cincinnati.

 Kerry’s interest in broadcasting started at an early age.
 While attending Crestview Middle School, he became a host for Kids Sundae.
-The weekly radio program aired at WCBE 90.5FM.
-He was also a young anchor and reporter for the Kids News Network, which aired Saturday mornings in Columbus.
+The weekly radio program aired on WCBE 90.5FM.
+He was also a young anchor and reporter for the Kids News Network, the weekly television program that aired on Saturday mornings.

 In his years away from home, Kerry covered all sorts of stories.
 He followed two viewers to the Bahamas to check on their families and childhood homes following Hurricane Dorian.
-Kerry has covered a presidential debate and three national political conventions.
-He anchored special coverage live on the scene at the Charleston church shootings, the 50th anniversary of the March on Washington for Jobs & Freedom and at Super Bowl LIII.
-During the grand opening of Tyler Perry Studios in Atlanta, Kerry interviewed a number of entertainment icons.
+He covered a presidential debate and three national political conventions.
+Kerry anchored special coverage on the scene of the Charleston church shootings, the 50th anniversary of the March on Washington for Jobs & Freedom, and Super Bowl LIII.
+During the grand opening of Tyler Perry Studios in Atlanta, he interviewed several entertainment icons.